Xiu Xiu: 2004–2010: La Forêt to Dear God, I Hate Myself

 In 2006, Stewart would break from tradition by ending their professional relationship with McCulloch.
-They then started recording with San Francisco-based band Deerhoof's drummer Greg Saunier as producer for Xiu Xiu's fifth LP entitled The Air Force.
+They then started recording with San Francisco–based band Deerhoof's drummer Greg Saunier as producer for Xiu Xiu's fifth LP entitled The Air Force which released on September 12, 2006.
 Saunier, who had previously worked with Stewart on Knife Play, created for the record a greater wall of sound – a stark contrast to that of McCulloch's discordant attitude towards production.
 The Air Force would be supported throughout 2006 by a three piece ensemble, as Stewart and McElroy were joined by drummer/percussionist Ches Smith, who himself had previously worked with the group on Knife Play.
-Produced by Greg Saunier, Stewart said that the album is about "making other people feel bad" instead of feeling bad oneself and the year it was released was "one of the first not dominated by personal tragedies" Its major themes are "guilt and sex as opposed to sorrow and sex".
+Produced by Greg Saunier, Stewart said that the album is about "making other people feel bad" instead of feeling bad oneself and the year it was released was "one of the first not dominated by personal tragedies".
+Its major themes are "guilt and sex as opposed to sorrow and sex".
 Stewart considered it their best and most consciously pop album yet.
-They said that the band was obsessed with Weezer's Blue Album and The Smiths's The Queen Is Dead while on tour, though the album does not reflect those albums particularly.
+They said that the band was obsessed with Weezer's Blue Album and The Smiths' The Queen Is Dead while on tour, though the album does not reflect those albums particularly.
 The Air Force also contained the band's first album-based songs without vocals by Stewart – with McElroy singing "Hello From Eau Claire", as well as the instrumental piece "Saint Pedro Glue Stick".

+A third EP – Tu mi piaci ("I like you") – of cover songs originally recorded by acts such as Bauhaus, Nedelle, Big Star, The Pussycat Dolls, and Nina Simone was released on June 20, 2006, along with a collaboration with ambient artist Grouper, entitled Creepshow which released on November 7, 2006.
+The following year, on April 10, 2007, Xiu Xiu released Remixed & Covered, a double album with the first disc consisting of covers of Xiu Xiu songs performed by other bands and artists such as Devendra Banhart, Oxbow, and Sunset Rubdown among others, and the second disc consisting of remixes of Xiu Xiu songs from the likes of Grouper, Kid606, and Gold Chains among others.